 Intramural Sports and Recreative Services celebrates the diversity inherent in our large international institution.
-In order to respond to recreative needs of this diverse community, special programs such as Self-Defense for Women, Family Rec, Friendship Games for International students, Handicapper Services, and special Health and Fitness activities are offered.
+To accommdate the recreative needs of this community, special programs such as Self-Defense for Women, Family Rec, Friendship Games for International Students, Handicapper Services, and special Health and Fitness activities are offered.
 In addition, the department offers a variety of student employment opportunities in all program areas.

-Students are encouraged to call the IM Sports West office at 355-5250 for more information regarding any of these programs.
+Students are encouraged to call the IM Sports West office at 355-5250 for information regarding any of these programs.